Updated Aug. 25, 2021

 There are currently no variants of high consequence in the U.S. The CDC is currently tracking several variants of interest or variants of concern.

-The most widely known variant of concern is B.1.1.7, which first emerged in the United Kingdom.
+The most widely known variant of concern is the Delta variant (B.1.617.2).
 It has become the most widely circulating variant of SARS-CoV-2 in the U.S.

-However, scientists continue to study this variant and others.
+Scientists continue to study all variants.
 Their full effect on transmissibility and severity of illness is not yet known.
 It’s possible more variants will emerge in the future.

 “These emerging strains are likely to be more transmissible,” Dr. Snyder says.
 “They may be more likely to cause severe disease.
 For the most part, the strains that we’re seeing, we’re still well prepared to respond to them.”